aboutcode-org/container-inspector/README.rst

-container-inspector is a suite of analysis utilities and command line tools for Docker images, containers, root filesytems and virtual machine images.
+container-inspector is a suite of analysis utilities and command line tools for Docker images, containers, root filesystems and virtual machine images.
 For Docker images, it can process layers and how these relate to each other as well as Dockerfiles.